Home > Motherboards > Best B450s

 You're going to see a lot of MSI in our recommendations here, but for good reason as they undoubtedly have some of the best B450 motherboards on the market overall for various reasons.

-In mid 2020, by now mostly every single B450 you buy will come with an already-updated BIOS that'll work with Ryzen 3000 CPUs (so you don't need to update the BIOS yourself).
+By now, every B450 you buy new will come with an already-updated BIOS that'll work with Ryzen 3000 CPUs (so you don't need to update the BIOS yourself).
 But MSI "Max" boards are 100% guaranteed that this is the case.
-Furthermore, buying a "Max" branded model is the most surefire way to avoid any problems if you were planning on upgrading to a future Ryzen 4000 ("Zen 3") CPU at the end of the year (or next year).
+Furthermore, due to its reinforced BIOS chip, buying a "Max" branded model is the most surefire way to avoid problems if using Ryzen 5000 CPUs like the 5600, 5600X, or 5700X (though you still might need to update the BIOS of your motherboard for compatibility with these Ryzen 5000 processors).
+The B450 Tomahawk Max has a 32MB BIOS ROM chip compared to 16MB on the older non-Max Tomahawk.

 2. MSI B450-A Pro Max (Best Budget ATX B450)